kejuanyang1/rombus_annotation_tool/readme.md

 Check pddl domain definition file in `pddl/manip_domain.pddl`.
 GPT generated initial state pddl files are in `pddl/init_state_name/{task_id}.pddl`

-Duplicate objects are indexed from the bottom of the image upward, i.e., the object with smaller x‑coordinate has smaller index.
+Duplicate objects are indexed from the bottom of the image upward, i.e., the object with smaller x‑coordinate has larger index.

 ### How to validate
 Check if all these relations are correct, add missing relations: